Foster Avenue

 Foster Avenue (5200 N) is a major east-west street on the North Side of Chicago as well as the northwestern suburbs.
-Foster Avenue separates the Chicago lakefront neighborhoods of Edgewater to the north and Uptown to the south.
+Foster Avenue serves as the boundary line for the Chicago community areas of Edgewater to the north and Uptown to the south.

-Foster Avenue runs in Chicago from Lake Michigan on the east to East River Road (8800 W.) to the west and picks up again west of Des Plaines River Road to connect Chicago to O'Hare Airport.
+Foster Avenue runs westward from Lake Michigan to East River Road (8800 W.) and picks up again west of Des Plaines River Road to connect Chicago to O'Hare Airport.
 It carries U.S. Route 41 from Lake Shore Drive to Lincoln Avenue.

 It is named for early Chicago settler John H. Foster.